AnnaGenina/pyGravSphere/README.md

 If you don't get any error messages, congratulations!

-Now go to your system's *.bashrc* file, or an equivalent, and define your GravSphere install directory
+Now go to your system's *.bashrc* file, or an equivalent, and define your GravSphere path as the install directory

 ```
 export GravSpherePath=/Users/Nerd/Desktop/pyGravSphere/